 Practical Life is the second main element of Montessori.

 Practical Life materials teach children hygiene, nutrition, and maintaining a clean and healthy environment.
-Some practical life materials used in the Montessori program are the baby scales, the toothbrush, the comb, and the soap.
+Some practical life materials used in the Montessori program are the baby scales, the toothbrush, the comb, and soap.
 The language uses words to describe different colors and sizes.

 Montessori language programs emphasize understanding the meaning of words rather than memorizing them.
 Children spend a lot of time playing with toys.
 Most of them can’t wait to get their hands on a toy.
 Toys are great sources of entertainment.
 They help a child to learn how to use his/her body and develop coordination.